aantipov/moiva-blog/content/post/2021-02-17-universal-tool.md

 I clearly see a huge potential for [Moiva.io](https://moiva.io/) to become a really useful tool to many developers.

 It can grow and become better in different directions.
-I will mention a few most evident to me and, probably, most important:
+I will mention a few of them which look most important to me:
 - enable search/suggestion/comparison for more languages' package systems (Maven, PIP, etc.).
 - add more useful charts and data, both generic and language/package-system specific.
 - improve significantly the alternatives suggestion system.
 Currently, it's based on [Moiva Catalog](https://github.com/aantipov/moiva-catalog) and needs a lot of data to be put there.
 I see a way how the community could help and contribute there.

+---

+I hope I didn't waste your time and you found the reading and the project itself interesting.

 Stay tuned and Subscribe to the newsletter.
 I want to publish more interesting content about Moiva development.